 - For every 2 cups of raw seeds or nuts, cover with room temperature, filtered water by two inches, and 1 teaspoon sea salt.

 - Stir well to dissolve the salt.
 Leave out overnight at room temperature to soak, and ideally up to 18 hours for nuts like macadamia or hazelnuts.
-Smaller seeds and cashews only need 2-6 hours.
+Smaller seeds and cashews only need 2 to 6 hours.

 - Drain them in a colander; and rinse them well.